technofocus-pte/sapintgrtnppdepth/Lab 1/Lab 1 - Streamlining SAP Product Updates with Power Apps and OData.md

     ![](./media/image26.png)

-5. Select the following details in the Import from Github pane.
+5. Select the following details in the Import from Github pane and then click **Continue**.

     1. Connector Type - Custom